ianmichels/marketo-measure-learn.en/help/installing/production/install-production.md

 thumbnail: 347185.jpeg
 exl-id: c868532d-b6f9-4236-b431-d614189a9749
 ---
-# Bizable Installation (production instance)
+# Marketo Measure Installation (production instance)

-This lesson is an introduction to how to install a production instance of Bizible.
+This lesson is an introduction to how to install a production instance of Marketo Measure.

 >[!VIDEO](https://video.tv.adobe.com/v/347185/?quality=12&learn=on)